MarioNaise/lox-interpreter/README.md

   - `random(num)`: Creates a random number between 0 and num (num not included).
   - `sleep(milliseconds)`: Pauses execution for the specified duration.
   - `string(value)`: Stringifies the value.
+  - `length(arrayOrString)`: Returns the length of an array or string.
   - `parseNum(string)`: Parses a string to a number.
   - `load(filePath)`: You can load any lox file.
 Think of loading a file as pasting the code directly into the calling file.